 Natural resistance to Mycobacterium tuberculosis (Mtb) infection in some people with HIV (PWH) is unexplained.

-We performed single cell RNA-sequencing of bronchoalveolar lavage cells, unstimulated or ex vivo stimulated with Mtb, for 7 PWH who were TST & IGRA positive (called LTBI) and 6 who were persistently TST & IGRA negative (called resisters).
+We performed single cell RNA-sequencing of bronchoalveolar lavage cells, unstimulated or ex vivo stimulated with Mtb, for 7 PWH who were tuberculin skin test (TST) and IFN- γ release assay (IGRA) positive (called LTBI) and 6 who were persistently TST and IGRA negative (called resisters).

 Alveolar macrophages (AM) from resisters displayed a baseline M1 macrophage phenotype while AM from LTBI did not.
 Resisters displayed alveolar lymphocytosis, with enrichment of all T cell subpopulations including IFNG-expressing cells.
-In both groups, mycobactericidal granulysin was expressed almost exclusively by a T cell subtype that co-expressed granzyme B, perforin and NK cell receptors.
-These poly-cytotoxic T lymphocytes (CTL) over-expressed activating NK cell receptors and were increased in resister BAL.
-Following challenge with Mtb, only Intraepithelial Lymphocytes-like cells from LTBI participants responded with increased transcription of IFNG.
-AM from resisters responded with a stronger TNF signature at 6h post-infection while at 24h post-infection AM from LTBI displayed a stronger IFN-γ signature.
-Conversely, at 24h post-infection only AM from resisters displayed a significant upregulation of MICA transcripts which encode an activating ligand for poly-CTL.
-These results suggest that [...]
+In both groups, mycobactericidal granulysin was expressed almost exclusively by a T cell subtype that coexpressed granzyme B, perforin and NK cell receptors.
+These poly-cytotoxic T lymphocytes (poly-CTL) overexpressed activating NK cell receptors and were increased in resister BAL.
+Following challenge with Mtb, only intraepithelial lymphocyte-like cells from LTBI participants responded with increased transcription of IFNG.
+AM from resisters responded with a stronger TNF signature at 6 hours after infection while at 24 hours after infection, AM from LTBI displayed a stronger IFN-γ signature.
+Conversely, at 24 hours after infection, only AM from resisters displayed an upregulation of MHC class I polypeptide- related sequence A (MICA) transcripts, which encode an activating ligand for poly-CTL.